syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.NETCORE/getting-started.md

 </body>
 ```

-**Step 6:** Add the below code to your Index.cshtml view page which is present under Views/Home folder, to initialize the barcode.
+**Step 6:** Add the following code to your Index.cshtml view page which is present under Views/Home folder, to initialize the barcode.

 {% if page.publishingplatform == "aspnet-core" %}